jcubic/jquery-terminal-wiki/Getting-Started.md

 ### ANSI Escape codes

-ANSI escape codes is a way to format text in unix terminal.
-The formatting look like this:
+ANSI escape codes are a way to format text most commonly seen in Unix terminals.
+The formatting looks like this:

 ```
 \x1b[32mHello\x1b[m
 ```

-This will display text Hello in gren.
-1B is hex for 27 which is escape key.
+This will display the text **Hello** in *green*. `1B` is the hexadecimal for 27 which is the escape key.

 Explanation of the [ANSI ESCAPE codes can be found on Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code).

-To use ANSI formatting in jQuery Terminal you only need to include one file:
+To use ANSI formatting in jQuery Terminal, you only need to include one file:

 ```
 https://unpkg.com/jquery.terminal@1.x.x/js/unix_formatting.js
 ```

-The file also hadle what's called overtyping (which is output from man command on Linux) where you have text like this
+The file also handles what's called overtyping (which is used, for example, in the output of the man command on Linux/Unix),  where you have text like this
 ```
 A\x08AB\x08BC\x08C
 ```

-which will display text ABC in bold text, which in Terminal will be also white (like in Linux). `\x08` is backspace key so you simple write two times the same character to make it bold, if you use `A\x08_` you will get underline.
-Backspaces (`\x08` characters) should work the same as in Linux terminal.
+which will display **ABC** in bold text. `\x08` is the code for the backspace key; so you simply write two times the same character to make it **bold**; if you use `A\x08_` you will get underline instead.
+Backspace (`\x08` characters) should work the same as in the Linux terminal.

 ### Custom Syntax highlighting

-You can also create your own formatters (this is how terminal's prism.js work).
-Low level mechanism for formatters consist of array:
+You can also create your own formatters (this is how terminal's prism.js works).
+The low level mechanism for formatters consists of arrays:

 ```javascript
 $.terminal.defaults.formatters
 ```

-which can be array of functions and arrays with regular expression and string.
-In function you can do any text replacement and return string with terminal formatting.
+which can be arrays of functions or arrays with regular expression and strings.

+In functions, you can do any text replacement and return strings with the specific Terminal formatting markup.

-To add new formatter you can push value to this array, overwrite it with new array or use helper function `$.terminal.new_formatter` which will inject your formatter, before nested formatting formatter that's default formatter, it allows to have nested formatting like in html `[[;red;]foo [[;blue;]bar] baz]`, If you us new_formatter function your formatter also can have nesting.
+To add a new formatter, you can push value to this array, overwrite it with a new array or use the helper function `$.terminal.new_formatter`.
+This function will inject your formatter, before any nested formatting formatter,  that is the default formatter; it allows you to have nested formatting like in HTML `[[;red;]foo [[;blue;]bar] baz]`

+If you use the `new_formatter` function, your formatter also can have nesting.

-For instance if you want text hello from user to be red and text world to be green you an use this formatter:
+For instance, if you want the text *hello* to be red and the text *world* to be green, you can use this formatter:

 ```javascript
 $.terminal.new_formatter(function(string) {